ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "How do you feel about this building?" asked Hero.

 "I feel it's strange," said Brent, in Mandarin.
-"I feel far away from my home."
+"I feel far away."

-Hero removed the towel from his face and wiped a circle on the tall window between them, revealing the overcast sky outside.
+Hero removed the towel from his face and wiped a circle on the tall window between them, revealing the grey sky outside.

 "I worked on this building in the early nineties."

 "Wow."

-Hero pointed out a sub-roof, far above the dense streets below.
+Hero pointed out a sub-roof, still far above the dense streets below.
 "I designed the horizontal beams over that gap, twelve stories high," said Hero, switching to English.
 "They are wide enough to walk across."

 "I see," said Brent.